-After successful completion of this service it is neither required nor valid to additionally invoke rt_task_delete() on the same task.
+After successful completion of this service it is neither required nor valid to additionally invoke rt\task\delete() on the same task.

+'''

-4.13.2.8 int rt_task_notify (RT_TASK task, rt_sigset_t signals)
+4.13.2.8 int rt_task_notify ( RT_TASK task, rt_sigset_t signals )

+'''

 This service sends a set of signals to a given task.
-A task can install a signal handler using the rt_task_catch() service to process them.
+A task can install a signal handler using the rt\task\catch() service to process them.

 task The descriptor address of the affected task which must have been previously created by the rt_task_create() service. signals The set of signals to make pending for the task.
-This set is OR'ed with the current so of pending signals for the task; there is no count of occurence maintained for ea available signal, which is either pending or cleared.
+This set is OR'ed with the current set of pending signals for the task; there is no count of occurence maintained for each available signal, which is either pending or cleared.